GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/cast.rst

       }
   };

-Here, C++ type `SomeVariant` matches the daScript variant type with its memory layout.
+Here, C++ type `SomeVariant` matches the Daslang variant type with its memory layout.
 The code above exposes a C++ type alias and creates a corresponding TypeDecl.